-Our golf-related products and entertainment offerings are recreational in nature and are therefore discretionary purchases for consumers.
+Our products and entertainment offerings are recreational in nature and are therefore discretionary purchases for consumers.
 In addition, our Topgolf venues business is dependent upon consumer and corporate discretionary spending on leisure and entertainment-based offerings.
 Consumers are generally more willing to make discretionary purchases of golf products and to spend on leisure and out-of-home entertainment during favorable economic conditions and when consumers are feeling confident and prosperous.
-Our soft goods and apparel products are similarly dependent on consumer discretionary spending and retail traffic patterns.
-In particular, our outdoor apparel, gear and accessories brands are premium in nature and, therefore, the purchasing patterns of consumers can vary year to year.
-Our Topgolf venues business offers a leading technology-enabled golf entertainment option for consumers, with an innovative platform that comprises our state-of-the-art open-air golf and entertainment venues.
-The demand for these entertainment and recreational activities is highly sensitive to downturns in the economy and the corresponding impact on discretionary consumer spending.
+As a result, demand for our products is highly sensitive to downturns in the economy and the corresponding impact on discretionary consumer spending.
 Any actual or perceived deterioration or weakness in general, regional or local economic conditions, unemployment levels, the job or housing markets, consumer debt levels or consumer confidence, as well as other adverse economic or market conditions due to inflation or otherwise may lead to customers having less discretionary income to spend on entertainment and recreational activities, and may result in significant fluctuations and spending patterns year to year.
 Discretionary spending is also affected by many other factors, including general business conditions, interest rates, the availability of consumer credit, taxes and consumer confidence in future economic conditions.
-Purchases of our products and entertainment offerings could decline during periods when disposable income is lower, or during periods of actual or perceived unfavorable economic conditions.
-A significant or prolonged decline in general economic conditions or uncertainties regarding future economic prospects that adversely affect consumer discretionary spending, whether in the United States or in our international markets, could result in reduced sales of our products and reduce demand and spending on our entertainment offerings, including Topgolf, which in turn would have a negative impact on our results of operations, financial condition and cash flows.
+A significant or prolonged decline in general economic conditions, a period of lower discretionary spending or disposable income, or uncertainties regarding future economic prospects that adversely affect consumer discretionary spending, whether in the United States or in our international markets, could result in reduced sales of our products and reduce demand and spending on our entertainment offerings, which in turn would have a negative impact on our results of operations, financial condition and cash flows.